-These ongoing change to SE places more emphasis on the role of autonomus agents in systems engineering, and agency will be an area of increased emphasis in the systems engineering and SEBoK of the future.
-Hybertson (Hybertson, 2019) spells out in more detail the increased role of agents and agency in future SE.
+These ongoing changes to SE place more emphasis on the role of autonomous agents in systems engineering, and agency will be an area of increased emphasis in the systems engineering and SEBoK of the future.
+Hybertson (2019) spells out in more detail the increased role of agents and agency in future SE.
 Moving from a total control model to a shared responsibility model changes the nature of engineering to something more like collective actualization, as proposed by Hybertson (2009 and 2019).
 Systems will represent a combination and interplay of technology and social factors, and they can range from technical product to service provider to social entity.
 In many cases they will be a socio-technical combination or hybrid.